6 min read

 Put The Rule Into Practice

 Concept pages are useful only if they transfer back into actual problem solving.
-After reading this guide, the best next step is to try several inequalities with slightly different signs, constants, and endpoints so you can see the pattern rather than memorize one worked example.
+After reading this guide, the best next step is to try several inequalities with different circle types, shading directions, and compound structures so you can see the pattern rather than memorize one worked example.

 The calculator pages linked here are meant to shorten that feedback loop.
-You can test a new inequality, inspect the step list, and compare the graph with the notation output to confirm that your mental model is consistent.
+You can test a new inequality, inspect the number line output, and compare the graph with the interval notation to confirm that your visual model is consistent.

 Common Mistakes To Avoid